dvreeze/ocp-java-17-learning/doc/chapter01-building-blocks.md

 See [OCP Java SE 17 Developer Study Guide](https://www.amazon.com/Oracle-Certified-Professional-Developer-Study/dp/1119864585/ref=sr_1_1?crid=1GIZNHYFXHAK4&dib=eyJ2IjoiMSJ9.Mz5O0lUSaZhUZ-O1Mi__dRPfXHL9GM_CfZ3JDTz910a2d8XI7Vsfj7zwcywJAfMcubfCglH02m8PwlAk_DORk8SS5460zaDP1fskFDX4sUiFVR4pxE1Ln0VIY-g5awTQaOJKp4t0Y1HchXkrw0HtOeVSHg3dHG8Jql9TibGCj-WeXYyNdMp4zWtgM4EimHpl4wvlJZufvGpNjNEmXIObAd2B1mp1skt5k7v_B-k_Ip4.bRERgxl7gsekO5AihUKuOeT_yoO6Bsg7jHigb4sjHEM&dib_tag=se&keywords=ocp+java+se17&qid=1714573695&sprefix=ocp+java+%2Caps%2C192&sr=8-1).

 Topics in chapter 1 (from this OCP Java SE 17 Developer Study Guide):
-* Tools like javac, java etc. (and choosing the Java version)
+* Tools like javac, java, jar, javadoc etc. (and choosing the Java version)
+  * Make sure to choose a Java major version (in our case Java 17) before compiling and running code (check output of "javac -version" and "java -version")
+  * For *single-file source-code* programs, we can omit the "java" command and directly run `java MyProgram.java <arg0> ...`
+  * For running the `java`, `java` and `jar` commands, also see chapter 12 (about modules)
+* Note that since Java 9 there is no separate JRE download anymore ("JDK without compiler")
 * Understanding *class structure*:
   * An *object* is also called *instance of a class* (the class is a "template" for construction)
   * Objects are not accessible directly, but only via *references* (or *pointers*, but without the dangers associated with them in languages like C)